JanSharp/VRCCustomInteractsAndPickups/notes.md

   - allow multiple but give the user the option to choose which one is used, which requires some editor scripting gymnastics especially when prefabs are involved
   - only allow one and have it have "child" or "chained" interact scripts which also get triggered when the main one does
   - only allow one by having an interact script just like the pickup script and have a list of listeners again just like the pickups.
 This basically means other script are not allowed to derive from the interact class
-- [ ] maybe force interact objects to be on the interactive layer.
-Issue is that it could be intentional to have only part of the interact hierarchy be interactive
+- [x] ~~maybe force interact objects to be on the interactive layer.
+Issue is that it could be intentional to have only part of the interact hierarchy be interactive~~ solved with the convenience and obviousness of the set layer buttons
-- [ ] maybe force pickup objects to be on the pickup layer.
-Issue is that it could be intentional to have only part of the pickup hierarchy be interactive
+- [x] ~~maybe force pickup objects to be on the pickup layer.
+Issue is that it could be intentional to have only part of the pickup hierarchy be interactive~~ solved with the convenience and obviousness of the set layer buttons
-- [ ] mention somewhere in the component that only colliders on a specific layer are used, and that they can be children of the object the script is on
+- [x] mention somewhere in the component that only colliders on a specific layer are used, and that they can be children of the object the script is on
+  - [x] add a button to the inspectors to set this object and its children to the layer in question
+- [ ] add tooltip to pickup listeners about what events get raised
+  - [ ] test if it is valid to raise for example the pickup or drop events on scripts that do not define them
 - [x] only allow one pickup script per object
 - [ ] disallow interact and pickup scripts to be on the same object
 - [ ] maybe a desktop key bind to highlight all interactable objects, mainly for debugging